-Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams
+Counter-Strike Betting Tips & Live Streams

-About CS:GO
+About Counter-Strike

-The first professional CS tournament was the Cyberathlete Professional League (CPL) 2001 Winter Championship held in Dallas, Texas which was won by the Swedish franchise Ninjas in Pyjamas.
+The first professional CS tournament was the Cyberathlete Professional League (CPL) 2001 Winter Championship held in Dallas, Texas, which was won by the Swedish franchise Ninjas in Pyjamas.

 The release of CS:GO in 2012 led to the game’s resurgence in the competitive esports scene.
 While the game was originally buggy and received criticism, these were solved in later updates and a year later, Valve organized the first ever CS:GO Major.